 Poisson augmentation resolves this in previous methods \citep{cemgil2009}, but at high computational cost.
 Instead, we use Metropolis-Hastings (MH) steps for Gibbs updates of the $P$ and $E$ matrices.
 We refer to models using this approach as ``Poisson+MH'' from here on.
 We construct proposal distributions $g$ from the full conditional form of a Normal Bayesian NMF model with identical Truncated Normal priors to our target model:

 where $\theta$ holds prior and hyperprior parameters.
 The Normal model is never sampled directly.
-Specifications of the location $m(\cdot)$ and scale $s(\cdot)$ functions are in Appendix~\ref{supp_sec:appendix_a}.
+Specifications of the location $m(\cdot)$ and scale $s(\cdot)$ functions are in Appendix A.

-Instead of modeling variances $\sigma^2_{kg}$ as would be required in a Normal Bayesian NMF, we substitute it with $(PE)_{kg}$ in the proposal.
+Instead of modeling variances $\sigma^2_{kg}$ as would be required in a Normal Bayesian NMF, we substitute $(PE)_{kg}$ into the proposal.
 This allows the proposal to reflect the Poisson mean-variance relationship of the target model without additional parameters.
-This only affects the proposal $g$, which needs to be a proper distribution but does not need to be an actual full conditional to maintain detailed balance.
+This affects only the proposal $g$, which needs to be a proper distribution in order to maintain detailed balance, but does not need to be an actual full conditional.

 After drawing a proposed value $P^*_{kn}$, the acceptance ratio can be computed as a ratio of likelihoods because priors cancel out from both the target and proposal distributions: